Avoca Lodge

-Avoca Lodge, known as The Molly Brown Summer House, is a Registered Historic Place in southwest Denver, Colorado near Bear Creek.
+Avoca Lodge, known as The Molly Brown Summer House, is located in southwest Denver, Colorado near Bear Creek.
 The home served as a summer retreat for philanthropist, socialite, and activist Margaret Brown and her husband James Joseph Brown.
 Brown was known as "The Unsinkable Molly Brown" because she survived the sinking of the RMS Titanic.
-It is open to the public for rental and tours.
+The house is open to the public for rental and tours.
+It has been listed on the National Register of Historic Places since January 26, 1990.